 When should we cut the cake?

 The order of the reception is always a question and what to do with the cocktail hour when to plan the cutting the cake along with the welcome speech and the blessing.
 Usually, the cake cutting is done in private with the photographer coming up to you saying – we need to cut the cake.
 Wow!
 Let’s make this an experience for everyone to be a part of and enjoy!
 There are a couple of ways to do this.

 - During the cocktail reception have the cake be the center of attention – after you, of course, as a couple.
 When it’s time to cut the cake make an announcement for everyone to gather around and take part in the cake cutting.
 You can vocally gather their attention or you can use chimes, etc. Once the cake is cut it can be removed from the area when your guests go into the reception area for the dinner.

 - If you would like to have your cake cut during the reception/dinner timeframe here is what I recommend.
 When the wedding party is announced for their procession into the reception they should take their seats.
 When you are introduced have the cake carried in on a silver tray by two chefs or wait staff.
-Or you can have the cake displayed on a cloth covered table in the center of the room or dancefloor.
-If the cake is being carried in the, chefs or wait staff should follow behind you.
-When you arrive into the center of the room the welcome speech should be given and the cake cutting should follow with a champagne toast by the groom to the bride as their new life together begins.
+Or you can have the cake displayed on a cloth-covered table in the center of the room or dancefloor.
+If the cake is being carried in, the chefs or wait staff should follow behind you.
+When you arrive at the center of the room the welcome speech should be given and the cake cutting should follow with a champagne toast by the groom to the bride as their new life together begins.
 This can be followed by the introduction of the blessing and dinner can be served while the cake is removed from the room.